 - The sender’s domain is

-- The recipient is exactly
+zoom.us,gotomeeting.com,goto.com, orlogmein.com - The recipient address contains

 Do the following: